Mohamed Souboul

-Mohamed Souboul (محمد سوبول; born 17 November 2001) is a Moroccan professional footballer who plays as a left-back for Ajman.
+Mohamed Souboul (محمد سوبول; born 17 November 2001) is a Moroccan professional footballer who plays as a left-back.

 Early life

 Mohamed Souboul was born on 17 November 2001 in Casablanca.
 At a young age, he began to play football in the neighborhood amateur teams before joining Raja Club Athletic's youth system in the Oasis complex.

 Club career

 On 7 March 2021, he made his professional debut against Youssoufia Berrechid (1–1 draw).
 A month later, on 7 April, he made his starting debut against Hassania Agadir (1–0 loss).
 He ended the 2020–21 season as vice-champion of Morocco.

 On 5 September 2022, Souboul joined Ittihad Tanger on a season-long loan.
 On 9 September 2022, he played his first match against Moghreb Tetouan under Hicham Dmiai (1–0 loss).

 International career

 On 7 October 2020, he received his first call-up to the Morocco U20 team for a double friendly against Mauritania U20 at the Mohammed VI Complex in Salé.
 In October 2021, Souboul was called up by Hicham Dmiai to the Moroccan U23 squad for a training camp between 4 and 12 October.

 On 28 July 2022, he flew to Turkey with the team to take part in the 2021 Islamic Solidarity Games.

 On 21 December 2022, he was called up by Hussein Ammouta to the National A' team for a friendly match against Senegal A', as part of the preparations for 2022 African Nations Championship organised in Algeria.